superlinked/VectorHub/docs/use_cases/node2vec.md

 >>> F1 macro: 0.799
 ```

 This is better than the BoW representations!
-Let’s see if we can improve by combining the two embeddings.
+Let’s see if we can improve by combining the two information sources, relations and textual features.

 ### Node2Vec + Text based embeddings